cloudinary-devs/TQ-Extension-Cloudinary-Video/levels/cloudinary_video/objectives/m2_o3_urls/walkthrough.md

 /v123456...
 /TwilioQuest/Flower.mp4
 ```

+Use this plain URL for your response to question 1: Original Asset URL.

 We can specify transformation parameters to change how the asset is delivered.
-For example, let's resize the video to 50% of it's size by adding the following scale mode parameter.
+For example, let's resize the video to 50% of it's size by adding the following scale mode parameter:
 ```
 c_scale,w_0.5
 ```

-Modify your asset url so that it is in this format:
+Modify your asset URL so that it is in this format:
 ```
 https://res.cloudinary.com
 /<cloud_name>